spotdemo4/discord-embedder/.github/README.md

 QUICKSYNC=false # Toggle Intel QSV for compressing downloads
 ```

-You can also set login information to bypass content filters:
+You can also set login information to bypass content filters

 ```dotenv
 REDDIT_USERNAME=...